Watertown MA real estate — Charles River and neighborhood view

 Watertown's position inside Route 128 — with direct bus lines to Harvard, MIT, and major employment corridors — creates a commuter value proposition that's hard to find at this price point.
 Buyers who prioritize minimizing commute time without paying Cambridge prices consistently land here.

-Multifamily Investment
+Multi-Family Investment

-The MF segment's 64 DOM and 95.6% sale-to-list (down from 106.6% in 2022) gives patient buyers negotiation room that's disappeared from most inner-ring markets.
-Absorption recovering from a 33.3% floor in 2024 to 79.8% in 2026 signals a healing market — not distress.
+The MF segment's 42 DOM and 97.5% sale-to-list (down from 105.0% in 2022) gives patient buyers negotiation room that's disappeared from most inner-ring markets.
+It's the one Watertown segment now closing below list.

 Space-per-Dollar Optimization